Search

 1983 Bank of America officially acquires Schwab for $57 million.
 Company opens up 500,000th customer account.

-1984 Launches Mutual Fund MarketPlace with 140 no-load funds as well as three new online products: SchwabQuotes, Financial Independence and The Equalizer – a DOS-based application that would point the way toward an online future.
-David Pottruck joins the firm as EVP of Marketing and Advertising.
+1984 Launches Mutual Fund MarketPlace with 140 no-load funds as well as three new online products: SchwabQuotes, Financial Independence and The Equalizer – an application that would point the way toward an online future.

 1985 Introduces Equalizer online investing software and SchwabQuotes touch-tone quote system.
 Launches standalone Financial Independence software for managing personal finances on the PC.